CJ Pearson: YouTube video and 2016 presidential election (2015–2016)

-Attempt to overturn 2020 election results
+2020 presidential election

+In June 2020, Pearson helped raise $160,000 for black-owned businesses that were damaged or destroyed during the protests in Metro Atlanta as the result of the murder of George Floyd.
+In July, he founded a conservative non-profit organization called Free Thinker Project with plans to set up local chapters similar to Turning Point USA.
+He also travelled across the country campaigning for President Donald Trump's reelection campaign during the 2020 presidential election.

-In the 2020 United States presidential election, Pearson was nominated by the Republican Party to serve as an elector for the state of Georgia.
-However, it is unclear whether he would have served as an elector if president Donald Trump won; The Atlanta Journal-Constitution stated that he did not serve as an elector because his residence was in Alabama while away at college while the Arizona Mirror, Pennsylvania Capital-Star and The Albany Herald list him as one of Trump's alternate electors.
-Federal investigators announced they were interviewing Georgia Republicans who refused to serve as alternative electors and contacted Pearson who said he would cooperate with investigators.
+Pearson was nominated by the Republican Party to serve as an elector in the 2020 presidential election in Georgia.
+However, it was unclear whether he would have served as an elector if President Trump won; The Atlanta Journal-Constitution reported that he did not serve as an elector because his residence was in Alabama while studying at the University of Alabama, and a list published by States Newsroom names him as one of Trump's fake electors following his election loss to President-elect Joe Biden.
+Federal investigators announced they were interviewing Georgia Republicans who refused to serve as fake electors and contacted Pearson who said he would cooperate.

-After Joe Biden won the 2020 election, Pearson promoted baseless claims of fraud in the election.
-In late November, Pearson—represented by right-wing lawyer and former Trump attorney Sidney Powell—sued Georgia Governor Brian Kemp and others in Pearson v.
-Kemp, a conspiracy-laden lawsuit filed in the federal district court in Atlanta that attempted to overturn Joe Biden's victory in the 2020 presidential election in Georgia.
+Following Biden's victory in the 2020 presidential election, Pearson promoted false claims of fraud in the election in an attempt to overturn the election results.
+In late November, Pearson–represented by former Trump attorney Sidney Powell–sued Georgia Governor Brian Kemp and others in Pearson v.
+Kemp, a lawsuit filed in the United States District Court for the Northern District of Georgia that attempted to overturn Biden's victory in the state.
 In December 2020, the court dismissed the suit.